trviph/saigon/content/posts/dual-write.en.md

 it is up again, we will surely lose the context of what we were trying to do.
 We will need to store some kind of state for this approach to work.
 We are getting closer.

-# Some Solutions that Do Work
+# Some Solutions That Do Work

 In this section, we will be listing some patterns to handle the dual write properly.
 We won't go into any details here, other than just listing their names so we are made aware